Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Step 1: Understand Your Budget

-The first step to buying your home is figuring out how much you can afford.
-Start by looking at your monthly income, expenses, and savings.
-Remember, it’s not just about the home price.
-You’ll need to account for closing costs, property taxes, homeowners insurance, and maintenance.
-A good rule of thumb is to aim for a monthly mortgage payment that’s 25-30% of your take-home pay.
+The first step is figuring out how much you can afford.
+Review your monthly income, expenses, and savings.
+You’ll need to account for the home price, closing costs, property taxes, homeowners insurance, and maintenance.
+Aim for a monthly mortgage payment that’s 25-30% of your take-home pay.

 Step 2: Get Pre-Approved for a Mortgage